medmunds/puzzles-web/README.md

 ### Web app code

 The web app is a vite multipage app (MPA).
-There are two main entry points:
+Most of the entry pages are rendered at build time (or on-the-fly in vite's dev server) via this project's custom [vite-extra-pages.ts](vite-extra-pages.ts) plugin.
+There are two main templates:

-* [index.html](index.html) is the main screen with the list of puzzles.
+* [index.html.hbs](index.html.hbs) is the template for the main screen with the list of puzzles.
 It's meant to render *something* useful with JavaScript disabled, but most of the interesting functionality is in src/home-screen.ts.

-* [puzzle.html](puzzle.html) is used for rendering all puzzle pages.
-This occurs dynamically in the user's browser.
-The same puzzle.html is served for /blackbox and /bridges and all the other puzzles (via [vite-puzzles-routing.ts](vite-puzzles-routing.ts) in vite's dev and preview servers; [functions/\[\[path\]\].ts](functions/[[path]].ts) in production Cloudflare Pages; and service worker code in [sw.ts](src/sw.ts) for offline use).
-All of the interesting functionality is in src/puzzle-screen.ts.
+* [puzzle.html.hbs](puzzle.html.hbs) is the template used for generating all individual puzzle pages (e.g., `/blackbox`, `/bridges`, etc.).
+The puzzle pages don't work without JavaScript, and nearly all of the interesting functionality is in src/puzzle-screen.ts.

 The src directory is a little in flux right now, but it may help to know that: